 3. Take a Class

 Want to keep active out of the rain?
 You’re in luck!
 Vancouver’s North Shore has a number of unique exercise classes to keep your indoor workout fun!
-Try Distrikt Movement for their “Ugly Sweaters” and “Triple Sweat” classes, Bodhi Studios for meditation and yoga classes (check out their Live Music Yoga to experience some local musicians while you downward dog), or the high energy Barre Fitness that combines strength training with postures from ballet.
+Try Distrikt Movement for their “Ugly Sweaters” and “Triple Sweat” classes, Moksha Yoga for meditation and yoga classes (check out their Live Music Yoga to experience some local musicians while you downward dog), or the high energy Barre Fitness that combines strength training with postures from ballet.

 4. A Taste of the North Shore